Can I Ship Pepper Spray with USPS?

 Include the Proper Markings On Your Package

-Since pepper spray is a hazardous material traveling via ground transportation, you’ll need to affix specific markings to your shipment.
-Firstly, you’ll want to stick the Limited Quantity Label onto your box or envelope.
-Secondly, clearly write “Surface Transportation Only” on the outside of your package.
-Once you’ve followed these two steps, you’re set to ship!
+First, you’ll want to stick the Limited Quantity Label on the outside of your box or poly mailer.
+Second, clearly write “Surface Transportation Only” on the outside of your package.
+Once you’ve completed these two steps, you’re set to ship!

 You Can’t Ship Pepper Spray Internationally